 - 5.3.1 Most of the responses on bands and rates concentrated on our proposal to draw the rates for bands 1 to 4 close together by raising the rates of 1 to 3 and a number of respondents opposed.
-Some of the opposition focussed on the position of Band 1 in particular arguing that employers in this band should see a significantly lower levy and two responses suggested an alternative approach with band 1 remaining at the 2017/18 level (0.17 per cent) and bands 2 to 10 being lowered to achieve the same relationship of rates as our proposal - acknowledging that this would require an increased LSF to achieve the same Levy Estimate. - 5.3.2 Individual responses suggested maintaining the existing differentials for the best levy bands, either because those in band 1 in particular should be better 'rewarded' in levy terms and having a larger differential encouraged stakeholder engagement with the Experian portal. - 5.3.3 One respondent asked us to consider a report by Deutsche Bank4 which it was argued supported maintaining a significant difference in levy rate between an A rating (in band 1) and a BBB rating (in band 3). - 5.3.4 The report focuses on five year default rates, rather than one-year insolvency rates (as used in the calculation of insolvency risk for levy purposes) and only uses data from one agency.
+Some of the opposition focussed on the position of Band 1 in particular arguing that employers in this band should see a significantly lower levy and two responses suggested an alternative approach with band 1 remaining at the 2017/18 level (0.17 per cent) and bands 2 to 10 being lowered to achieve the same relationship of rates as our proposal acknowledging that this would require an increased LSF to achieve the same Levy Estimate. - 5.3.2 Individual responses suggested maintaining the existing differentials for the best levy bands, either because those in band 1 in particular should be better 'rewarded' in levy terms and having a larger differential encouraged stakeholder engagement with the Experian portal. - 5.3.3 One respondent asked us to consider a report by Deutsche Bank which it was argued supported maintaining a significant difference in levy rate between an A rating (in band 1) and a BBB rating (in band 3). - 5.3.4 The report focuses on five year default rates, rather than one-year insolvency rates (as used in the calculation of insolvency risk for levy purposes) and only uses data from one agency.
 The evidence we reported on in our March consultation included evidence from all three main credit rating agencies and so the data used in this report is a subset of the evidence we considered. - 5.3.5 The report notes that default rates are very low in absolute terms for the highest ratings.
 This is particularly true for defaults over a 12 month period.
 So public credit ratings suffer from the same limitations as the PPF model, which results in wide confidence intervals around expected values.
-This in turn impacts the level of confidence one can have that over a 12 month period the default experience truly differs and this is exacerbated as insolvencies represent a minority of those defaults. - 5.3.6 We are aware of another publication Moody's that indicates that for those rated A- or better the confidence intervals are so wide that they overlap.
-The importance of being able to perform the confidence interval calculations ourselves is strengthened by the fact that for ratings judged to be comparable between rating agencies the historic default experience can materially differ.
-(This is why we created a transition matrix which was the weighted average of three rating agencies.) - 5.3.7 While we understand why the argument is being made we believe that one should be cautious in using the five year cumulative default rates of a single provider even for the credit rated population.
-Furthermore, even if we were persuaded that we could be confident of different insolvency rates for each levy band for the credit rated population, the great bulk of scored employers/guarantors in bands 1 to 4 receive an Experian score rather than a rating, and our analysis shows that we can have only limited confidence for different insolvency rates by band.
+This in turn impacts the level of confidence one can have that over a 12 month period the default experience truly differs and this is exacerbated as insolvencies represent a minority of those defaults.

-4 Annual Default Study (dated 11 April 2016)
+&lt;sup>4 Annual Default Study (dated 11 April 2016)